 (based on the values provided on this alert)

 (4) Does this relate to a train? – Identify the train affected.
 Based on your My Commute settings (Origin, Destination, Primary route), and the time of day, the app queries official schedule data provided by NJT, LIRR and MNR to show you a list of relevant choices (more info).

 That information is then shown as part of the published alert.

 (Skip this field if you are on a bus.)

 (5) Tell us a bit more [Required] – If you populated 1, 2, and 3, then you really don’t need to say much in this field (but you do need to say a few words).

 Remember: the message is geo-tagged and timestamped, so you don’t need to add the where or the when

-- Hashtag – This feature is in beta.
-Feel free to add a value if you like.
+(7) Add a hashtag – Feel free to add a value if you like.